Doritos: Other

 In March 2012, a new line of Doritos were introduced: Doritos Jacked.
 The chips are 40% larger than standard Doritos.

 In March 2013, Doritos redesigned its packaging and logo as part of its first global marketing campaign.
 The "For the Bold" campaign will use crowdsourcing initiatives from 37 countries, emphasizing Dorito's focus on its consumers "living for the moment" attitude.
 The campaign kicked off at the South by Southwest Music Conference.

 In April 2013, Doritos released Doritos Locos Chips with Nacho Cheese and Cool Ranch to match Taco Bells campaign.

 In July 2014, 7-11 released a new snack called Doritos Loaded.
 The breaded cheese snack was released by PepsiCo's as its first frozen food product, also available in grocery stores.

 Current flavors of Doritos (as of November 2014) marketed in Canada are Nacho Cheese, Zesty Cheese, Cool Ranch, Spicy Nacho, Jalapeño Cheddar, Intense Pickle, Roulette (Nacho Cheese with 1 in 7 chips being hot) and Sweet Chili Heat.
 Brief stints of Jacked, Taco, Guacamole, Locos Nacho (taco and nacho), Locos Cool Ranch (taco and cool ranch) and Ketchup have been introduced with Guacamole lined to make a return in early 2015.
 Doritos Roasted Corn, Tapatio Hot Sauce, and Salsa Verde are also popular American flavors.
 Other Lines of Doritos are Doritos Jacked flavors such as Buffalo Wings and Spicy Street Taco and the Dinamita flavor lines shaped in tubes.
 Dinamita come in flavors such as Chile Limon, Nacho Picoso, and Spicy Habanero flavors.

 In January 2017, Doritos entered the Indonesian market.
 Flavors of Doritos marketed in Indonesia include Nacho Cheese, Barbecue and Roasted Corn, both of which are distributed by Indofood.
 It was initially imported from Saudi Arabia.
 From late 2017, it was produced locally by Indofood Fritolay Makmur (currently Indofood Fortuna Makmur) at its factory in Tangerang, Indonesia.
 In September 2021, Indofood-produced Doritos was renamed to Maxicorn because the license agreement between Indofood Fritolay Makmur and PepsiCo had ended.
-In March 2025, Doritos was reintroduced in Indonesia, which is currently produced by PT PepsiCo Indonesia Foods and Beverages in Cikarang, Bekasi Regency, West Java, is available in two flavors, Roasted Corn and Salsa.
+In March 2025, Doritos was reintroduced in Indonesia, which is currently produced by PT PepsiCo Indonesia Foods and Beverages in Cikarang, Bekasi Regency, West Java, is available in three flavors, Roasted Corn, Salsa, and Nacho Cheese.

+In 2025, Doritos released a hunt for squared-shaped Doritos chips in collaboration with A Minecraft Movie, and whoever found one would win a prize of up to £10K.

 Doritos 3D

-Doritos 3D was a line of puffed Doritos originally introduced in 1998 and discontinued in the United States in 2004.
+Doritos 3D is a line of puffed Doritos originally introduced in 1998 and discontinued in the United States in 2004.
 These snacks have been described as "Doritos-meets-Bugles".
 Flavors included Jalapeño Cheddar, Nacho Cheese and Zesty Ranch.
 The Doritos 3D line of puffed Doritos is still sold in Mexico.
 On December 21, 2020, it was announced that Doritos 3D would be returning to shelves on December 28.
-They were available in Chili Cheese Nacho and Spicy Ranch flavors.
-They were eventually discontinued again at an unknown date.
+The snack was available in Chili Cheese Nacho and Spicy Ranch flavors, but it was later discontinued again.